Throw Momma from the Train (1987)

 Owen: Sure it was.
 The guy in the hat killed the other guy in the hat.

-Larry: [last line, while they are snorkeling out through the surf] Keep going a little further, Owen, maybe somebody'll harpoon you!
+Larry: [while Owen is snorkeling out through the surf] Keep going a little further, Owen.
+Maybe somebody will harpoon you!

 Larry: The night was... nt... oy.
 There's probably halibut right here... who could write better than me.
 Uh.
 Oy. the night was... ya got a line fish, just yell it out.
 I'm up for grabs.

 Larry: [upon seeing a news report on his ex-wife] She's a genius.
 She's getting $1.5 million and I'm getting glucose four times a day.